KECK INSTITUTE FOR SPACE STUDIES

 Download Full Details

-The goal of the Keck Institute is to develop ideas and concepts that have the potential to revolutionize space science and engineering, especially those that have the potential to impact or create future space missions.
-The Institute will do this by convening study programs and workshops that bring together leading scientists and engineers from the external research community along with the best engineers and scientists from JPL and the Caltech Campus.
+The goal of the Keck Institute for Space Studies is to develop ideas and concepts that can revolutionize space science and engineering, especially those that have the potential to impact or create future space missions.
+The Institute does this by convening study programs and workshops that bring together leading scientists and engineers from the external research community along with the best engineers and scientists from JPL and the Caltech Campus.
 We are interested in bringing people together in novel ways on in-depth collaborations that will pursue new scientific and technical directions.

-• We especially encourage proposal concepts for studies that might involve a partnership in the study program between KISS and another organization.
-Potential partners could include commercial industry, private sector organizations including foundations, or government organizations.
+• We especially encourage proposals for studies that might involve a partnership in the study program between KISS and another organization.
+Potential partners could include commercial industry, private sector organizations including foundations, or government.
 We encourage innovative concepts in this regard.

-• While we strongly encourage proposals to have an external lead, a JPL lead, and a Caltech Campus lead, this is no longer a strict requirement.
+• While we strongly encourage proposals to have a Caltech lead, a JPL lead, and an external lead, this is no longer a strict requirement.
+It remains a requirement to show involvement of, and benefit, to the Caltech and JPL communities.

-We will also consider proposals for 1-2 day symposia that are interdisciplinary in nature and that would highlight the Campus/JPL leadership in a new or strategically important area.
-If interested in proposing a symposium, please contact Bethany Ehlmann directly atehlmann@caltech.edu or 626-395-6720.
+We will also consider proposals for 1–2-day symposia that are interdisciplinary in nature and that would highlight the Caltech/JPL leadership in a new or strategically important area.
+If you are interested in proposing a symposium, please contact Harriet Brettle directly at hbrettle@caltech.edu or 626-395-6630.

-• 5-page Proposal with required appendices (see templates): submitted as a pdf
+• 6-page Proposal with required appendices (see templates): submitted as a pdf via email to asoriano@caltech.edu.

-NOTE: This proposal concept process does not have a go/no-go decision associated with it as other proposal concept phases do.
-Do not wait to receive a "go-ahead" before continuing work on your proposal.
-The proposal concepts merely allow the KISS steering committee to understand the breadth of the proposals coming in, and to help proposal teams develop the best proposals possible.
+The proposal concept process does not have a go/no-go decision associated with it as some other proposal concept phases do.
+The proposal concepts allow the KISS Steering Committee to understand the breadth of the proposals coming in, and to help proposal teams develop the best proposals possible.

-Submit a PDF version of your concept via email by the deadline above.
+Submit a PDF version of your concept via email to asoriano@caltech.edu by the deadline above.

 Please continue working on your proposal.
 While you will be provided with feedback on your proposal from a KISS Steering Committee Member, this is not a go/no-go decision.